Acathla-fr/IFT-C3/README.md

 # IFT-C3
 Printed Circuit Board with an ESP32-C3

-Erratum: on the silkscreen, Rx pin should be 20 instead of 21, TX pin should be 21 instead of 20.
+Erratum: on the silkscreen, pin 20 should be named 20/Rx and pin 21 should be named 21/TX.

 GPIO 1 is optionnaly used for battery voltage measurement<br/>
 GPIO 2 and 3 are optionnaly used for audio<br/>